davidleghorn/atom-focus-mode/README.md

 ### Notes

+**Scope Focus mode**

+* Currently supports files with ".js", ".coffee" and ".py" file extensions (more file types to follow).
+* In javascript files requires correct indentation of code block closing curly braces.
+* Does not focus scope when using multiple cursors.

 **To configure focus mode as per version 0.8 and earlier**

 In package settings:
 * Set "Cursor Focus Mode Line Opacity" option to "100%"
 * Set all options in the "When Focus Mode is Activated" section to false (not checked)

-**Scope Focus mode notes:**

-* Scope focus currently supports files with ".js", ".coffee" and ".py" file extensions (more file types to follow).
-* Scope focus in javascript files requires correct indentation of code block closing curly braces.
-* Does not focus scope when using multiple cursors.